iSmartyPRO/docker-wordpress/README.md

 ## How it works

-You should have a database.
+You should have a database - you can use my [docker-maraidb](https://github.com/iSmartyPRO/docker-mariadb) repository

 #### Commands